 What can you do day-to-day?

-The best thing you can do to reduce the risk or damage to your stone tiles is to wipe any spills up quickly and sweep with a soft broom or brush every day.
+The best thing you can do to reduce the risk or damage to your clean natural stone tiles is to wipe any spills up quickly and sweep with a soft broom or brush every day.
 By doing this routinely, you prevent the build-up or dirt that could cause staining and crumbs which could scratch them, or become stuck to grouting.
 If grout does become dirty, don’t hesitate to use a smaller soft brush, like a toothbrush to remove the dirt.